darkreader/darkreader/CONTRIBUTING.md

 </ul>
 </details>

-## Adding a website that is already dark
+## Adding a website that is always dark

 If a website is **already dark** and meets the following requirements: